Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Introduction

-In the Navier-Stokes equations (NSE), symmetries appear in the form of continuous and discrete symmetry groups.
-The symmetries of the NSE in physical space are reflected in state space as symmetries of the vector field, and these can generate natural charts of the system.
-Consider the vector field $\boldsymbol{q}$ shown in Fig. \ref{State_sym}a where the operation $\mathcal{R} \boldsymbol{q}$ rotates the vector field by $\pi/2$ in the clockwise direction.
+Symmetries in physical space are reflected in state space as symmetries of the vector field, and these can generate natural charts of the system.
+In this work we leverage knowledge of the symmetries to construct reduced-order models that automatically satisfy them.
+As an illustrative example, consider points $\boldy$ in state space $\reals^2$ (or equivalently, in a two-dimensional invariant manifold in a higher-dimensional state space) and the vector field $\boldsymbol{q}(\boldy)$ shown in Fig. \ref{fig:State_sym}a.
+This field is equivariant with respect to the operation $\mathcal{R} \boldsymbol{q}$ that rotates the vector field by $\pi/2$ in the clockwise direction around the origin.
+That is, $\boldq(\mathcal{R}\boldy)=\mathcal{R}\boldq(\boldy)$.
 Trajectories of the ODE $\dot{\by}=\bq$ will reflect this symmetry.
-Without exploiting symmetry, any model trained on this data will need to represent the whole state space and even so will generally not obey the exact symmetries of the true system due to finite sampling effects.
-In this work we leverage knowledge of the charts by explicitly considering and factoring out the symmetries.
-We show a depiction of this in Fig. \ref{State_sym}b where we know that by applying $\mathcal{R}$ to the data we can map it to a different quadrant, and that by mapping points in quadrants 2, 3, and 4 with $\mathcal{R}$, $\mathcal{R}^2$, and $\mathcal{R}^3$, respectively, they all end up in quadrant 1.
-This is shown in Fig. \ref{State_sym}c where the data collapses on top of each other when mapped to the first quadrant.
-We will call this region the ``fundamental domain" for the state space, and when expanded to overlap with its neighbors, the ``fundamental chart".
+Without exploiting symmetry, any model trained on trajectory data $\boldy(t)$ will need to represent the whole state space and even so will generally not obey the exact symmetries of the true system due to finite sampling effects.
+We show a depiction of in Fig.~\ref{fig:State_sym}b where we know that by applying $\mathcal{R}$ to the data we can map it to a different quadrant, and that by mapping points $\boldy$ and corresponding vectors $\boldq$ in quadrants 2, 3, and 4 with $\mathcal{R}$, $\mathcal{R}^2$, and $\mathcal{R}^3$, respectively, they all end up in quadrant 1.
+This is shown in Fig.~\ref{fig:State_sym}c, where the vectors collapse on top of each other when mapped to the first quadrant.
+We will call this region the ``fundamental domain" for the state space (or an invariant manifold in the state space), and when expanded to overlap with its neighbors, the ``fundamental chart" \cite{Budanur2017}.
+For each quadrant $j$ we can now define an ``indicator" $\mathcal{I}=j-1$, such that a point $\boldy_j$ in quadrant $j=\mathcal{I}+1$ can be uniquely written in terms of a point $\boldy_1\equiv\boldy_F$ in the first quadrant -- i.e.~in the fundamental domain, with symmetries ``factored out" -- and the indicator $\mathcal{I}$, via the relation $\boldy_F=\mathcal{O}_\mathcal{I}\boldy_{\mathcal{I}+1}$, with $\mathcal{O}_\mathcal{I}=\mathcal{R}^\mathcal{I}$.
+Likewise for the corresponding vector field $\boldq$.
+That is, the ``state-indicator'' pair $\left\{\boldy_F,\mathcal{I}\right\}$ uniquely determines each point in state space.
+Thus a trajectory $\boldy(t)$ that evolves under $\dot{\boldy}=\boldq$ can be written as $\left\{\boldy_F(t),\mathcal{I}(t)\right\}$.
+The present work generalizes this formalism.